buvis/docs/src/catalogue/smarter-device-manager.md

 ## Description

-Manage hardware resource allocation without a need for privileged containers
+Manage hardware resource allocation without a need for privileged containers.

 ## k8 at home search